Kitten Recommendations

 They even have a “canned” food list that they keep updated.
 There is no perfect food so they have taken the time to list out the pros and cons of their approved food list.

-Whatever you do, please don’t only feed the cat/kitten a kibble only diet.
+Please don’t only feed the cat/kitten a kibble only diet.
 It is terrible for their kidneys.
 A diet lacking moisture can lead to urinary tract issues, IBD, obesity & chronic renal failure to name a few.
 Approximately, 85% of cats have periodontal disease & those cats are fed kibble and is not doing their teeth any favors.

 Here are some articles that go over this: